-For management reporting, Rapise will let you quickly and easily export the formatted test reports into either Microsoft Excel or Adobe Acrobat PDF.
+For management reporting, Rapise will let you quickly and easily export the formatted test reports into either Microsoft Excel, Microsoft XPS, or Adobe Acrobat PDF.

 Being able to report on individual test cases is just the start, when you use Rapise in conjunction with our SpiraTest test management system you can feed results from Rapise into your enterprise reporting of test metrics.